 I wasn’t kidding when I said I used too much waste canvas!
 You really don’t need to use this much.

-The next thing to do is trim away the excess, and wet the waste canvas.
+The next thing to do is trim away the excess, making sure you leave enough to grab with your tweezers.
+Then wet the waste canvas.
 You can do this by simply running your work under a cold tap, or by immersing it in clean, cold water.
 If you are stitching onto a garment you can keep most of it dry by just holding the part you are working on under the tap.

 Give it a few moments for the starchy glue to melt and then pull the threads out one by one with a pair of tweezers.
 When there is a lot of stitching this can be tricky – pull firmly but slowly, and hold your fabric down flat with the other hand to stop it stretching and warping as you pull.